dylandbl/react-quick-reactions/README.md

 # react-quick-reactions

+Under construction!
+Currently a work-in-progress.

-A small popup component for quick reactions and emojis, à la GitHub's reaction popup or Facebook's "likes".
+A lightweight popup component for quick reactions and emojis, à la GitHub's reaction popup or Facebook's "likes".

 # Installation